Vitamins were originally known as Vitamines “vital amines”

 Given the lipid structure of the skin barrier combined with our skin sebum that consists of approximately 26% wax esters, water soluble vitamins Vitamin C and B will not naturally penetrate or subsequently be absorbed.
 The tightly packed corneocytes and hydrophobic lipid matrix only allows lipid based or fat-soluble molecules smaller than 500 Daltons to penetrate the skin barrier and epidermis and then be absorbed by the blood vessels in the dermis.

-• Vitamin F (Linoleic fatty acid and alpha-Linolenic acid).
+Vitamin F (Linoleic fatty acid and alpha-Linolenic acid).

 When discovered Linoleic and alpha-Linolenic fatty acids were mistakenly named as a Vitamin specifically Vitamin F (for fat).
 George & Mildred Burr established in 1929 that Linoleic fatty acid and alpha-Linoleic acid where essential (our bodies cannot produce Linoleic or alpha-Linolenic fatty acids) and required by the body to prevent disease.
 Linoleic fatty acid has a critical role in the structural integrity and barrier function of the skin.
 It is the most abundant polyunsaturated fatty acid of human skin and selectively inserted into two ceramides and is directly correlated with the permeability function of the skin barrier.
-Lack of Linoleic fatty acid will result in greater loss of water from the skin and result in dry, itchy, red, dehydrated, uncomfortable and compromised skin, what we would categorise and call unhealthy.
+Lack of Linoleic fatty acid will result in greater loss of water from the skin and result in dry, itchy, red, dehydrated, uncomfortable and compromised skin, what we would categorise as unhealthy.

 Linoleic fatty acid is a structural component of our skin cell membranes and as well as pro hydration it has photoprotective and anti-inflammatory properties.
 It is involved in complex cell signalling and central to sebum production and composition.